AdobeXD/plugin-samples/tutorials/how-to-export-a-rendition/index.md

 # How to export a rendition
-This sample describes how an XD plugin can invoke the default file picker and generate a rendition of the selected artboard for export.
+This sample describes how an XD plugin can invoke the default folder picker and generate a rendition of the selected artboard for export.

 ## Prerequisites